-A tropical cyclone is a rapidly rotating storm system characterized by a low-pressure center, strong winds, and a spiral arrangement of thunderstorms that produce heavy rain.
+A cyclonic storm is a rapidly rotating storm system characterized by a low-pressure center, strong winds, and a spiral arrangement of thunderstorms that produce heavy rain.

-- Formed from organized groups of thunderstorms. - Classified depending on its location and strength: - > Cyclonic storm (general term) - > Tropical Depression - > Tropical Storm - ➤ Tropical cyclone (Southern Hemisphere and Indian Ocean) - Typhoon (Northwestern Pacific) - Hurricane (Northeast Pacific or North Atlantic)
+- Formed from organized groups of thunderstorms. - Classified depending on its location and strength: - > Tropical Depression - > Tropical Storm - ➤ Tropical cyclone (Southern Hemisphere and Indian Ocean) - Typhoon (Northwestern Pacific) - Hurricane (Northeast Pacific or North Atlantic)